California Endangered Species Act

 In 1970 California became one of the first states in the U.S. to implement an act that conserves and protects endangered species and their environments.
 The California Endangered Species Act (CESA) declares that "all native species of fishes, amphibians, reptiles, birds, mammals, and plants, and their habitats, threatened with extinction and those experiencing a significant decline which, if not halted, would lead to a threatened or endangered designation, will be protected or preserved."

-In California the Department of Fish and Wildlife oversees CESA and makes sure that citizens are following laws/regulations that are in place.
-They also have a huge impact on what species are added to CESA as they survey species populations in the wild.
-The Department of Fish and Wildlife issues citation to violators, fines of up to $50,000 and/or one year imprisonment for crimes involving endangered species, and fines of up to $25,000 and/or six months imprisonment for crimes involving threatened species.
+The California Fish and Game Commission holds designation over the process of adding species to the CESA based on the state human impact has left them in and how significant of a role they play in their local environment.
+The California Department of Fish and Wildlife (CDFW) oversees CESA and makes sure that citizens are following laws/regulations that are in place.
+Violators of the CESA will be faced with fines of up to $50,000 and/or one year imprisonment for crimes involving endangered species, and fines of up to $25,000 and/or six months imprisonment for crimes involving threatened species.